AbyerAli/AbyerAli/README.md

 👋 Hi, I’m Ali
-I'm a tech geek, a competitive programmer and an enthusiastic learner i'm interested in web technologies and currently working on MERN stack,
+I'm a tech geek, a competitive programmer and an enthusiastic learner i'm interested in web technologies.

+## Programming languages that i'm familiar with:
+c
+c++
+python
+javascript
+c#
+bash

+i'm a full stack web developer working with MERN technologies i am also a linux enthusiast so i also know some networking.

 Email :
 aliabyernasir2@gmail.com